pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 END
 ```

-Run or restart the docker compose.
+- Run or restart the docker compose.

-Check http://localhost/ows/foss4g/ogcapi in your browser.
+- Check http://localhost/ows/foss4g/ogcapi in your browser.
 If all has been set up fine it should show the OGCAPI homepage of the service.
 If not, check the container logs to evaluate any errors.

-You can also try the url in QGIS.
+- You can also try the url in QGIS.
 Add a WMS layer, of service http://localhost/ows/foss4g?request=GetCapabilities&service=WMS.
+- Notice that the mcf.yml files now include a link to the mapservice via which the datasets are shared.
+These links have been added by the crawl-maps method (and use the `pgdc_ms_url` environment variable).
+Publish the records to the catalogue again, so users will be able to find the service while browsing the catalogue.

 GeoDataCrawler uses default (gray) styling for vector and an average classification for grids.
 You can finetune the styling of layers through the [robot section in index.yml](https://github.com/pvgenuchten/pyGeoDataCrawler?tab=readme-ov-file#layer-styling) or by providing an [Styled Layer Descriptor](https://www.ogc.org/standards/sld/) (SLD) file for a layer, as `{name}.sld`.
 Sld files can be created using QGIS (export style as SLD).